w3c/wai-media-guide/managing-standards.md

 <p>Live captions are usually done by professional Communication Access Realtime Translation (CART) providers.
 The rest of this section addresses captions for pre-recorded media.</p>

 <p>Creating captions requires typing up audio (&quot;transcribing&quot;) and formatting it in a file with timestamps.
 It is fairly difficult to transcribe an audio file, and takes quite a bit of time for people who don't have the software and skill for it.
-The file format for captions are simple, yet it's tedious to add timestamps, especially without software or service for developing caption files.
-Good captioning requires knowledge of which non-speech audio information should be included in the captions.</p>
+The file format for captions are simple, yet it's tedious to add timestamps, especially without software or service for developing caption files.</p>
+<p><strong>Good captioning requires knowledge of which non-speech audio information should be included in the captions, and (@@Chris).</strong></p>
 <p>Even correcting an automatic caption files takes quite a bit of time for people who don't do it regularly.</p>
 <p>However, people who have the software, skills, and experience in developing captions, can develop them much faster.</p>
 <p>For these reasons, many organizations choose to outsource their captions.</p>